morthenn/Anesthesia/README.md

 # Anesthesia

-Simple Android documentary management with ability to export reports as XLS files
+Simple patient manager for anesthesiologists with the use of Spring boot, Hiberrnate, thymeleaf